canonical/snapd/bootloader/piboot.md

 U-Boot, are not directly read or written by the bootloader, but are instead translated to bootloader configuration files when kernel updates happen.
-These environment files are named `piboot.conf` and live in the `piboot/ubuntu/` folder inside ubuntu-seed partition.
+These environment files are named `piboot.conf` and live in the `piboot/ubuntu/` folder inside ubuntu-seed partition, and for robustness they use the same format as the `uboot.env` files, with a CRC header.
 In run mode, the folder from the boot partition would be mounted in the `/boot/piboot/` directory.
 This is analogous to what is done by UC for grub and U-Boot environment files.

 ### Snapd